obalderes/project1-pd7/GROUP_3/README.md

 John Haggerty
 I set up/installed virtualenv and flask.
 I took a look at the flask documentation as well as the jinja page.
 I spent about a half an hour looking through the documentation.

+Leopold Spohngellert
+I set up flask and read some of the documentation.
+I'm working on fully understanding the direct relation between templating and coding.
+Our group decided that half of us will be coding while the other half works on templating.